Does First Offender Show Up on Background Check? (Bad News)

 When someone has a run-in with law enforcement, it’s common to wonder, does first offender show up on background check, especially if the incident might impact a job or other opportunities.

 The bad news is that even first offenses will likely be present on most background checks.
-However, it’s easy to find out for sure what shows up on a background check, simply run your own free criminal background check first.
+However, it’s easy to find out for sure what appears on a records check, simply run your own criminal history check first.

-Once you know whether the first offense will show up, then you can take steps to fix your background check before it stops you from getting hired, purchasing a firearm, or passing a rental background check.
+Once you know whether the first offense will show up, then you can take steps to clear your records check before it stops you from getting hired, purchasing a firearm, or passing a rental background check.

 In fact, individuals who are first time offenders will likely have more options when trying to expunge a criminal record because a number of states have passed laws simplifying the process.